 Another line of inquiry documents nativity differences in rental outcomes.
 I am also interested in how local housing dynamics in immigrant neighborhoods shape experiences of immigrant integration and broader processes of neighborhood change.

 I hold a B.S. in Business from NYU’s Stern School of Business and a M.A. from Princeton University.
 Prior to graduate school, I helped build the first ever dataset of evictions in America with the Eviction Lab.
-I am also the East Asian Languages team lead at Respond Crisis Translation.
+I am currently a GRADFutures Fellow at New America’s Future of Land and Housing Team.
+I also serve as the East Asian Languages team co-lead at Respond Crisis Translation.

 Email me at: lleung@princeton.edu